giantswarm/docs/src/content/overview/architecture/authentication/_index.md

 ### Authentication

-For workload cluster - where you run your applications - we do not enforce any specific OpenID Connect (OIDC) tool to enable single sign-on (SSO).
+For workload cluster - where you run your applications - we don't enforce any specific OpenID Connect (OIDC) tool to enable single sign-on (SSO).
 However, if you wish to implement SSO for accessing your workload cluster, we provide a detailed guide on how to configure Dex for this purpose, you can follow our comprehensive guide: [Configure OIDC using Dex to access your clusters](https://docs.giantswarm.io/vintage/advanced/access-management/configure-dex-in-your-cluster/).

 ### Authorization